Arrieta’s hamstring, short start add to Cub playoff rotation questions

 “There’s still some recovering to do, but having said that, I’m plenty healthy enough to go out there and be really good.”

-Manager Joe Maddon sounded confident in Arrieta’s ability to progress and be ready for the playoffs at the end of next week.
-But the inability to get Arrieta a fully stretched-out start before his playoff opener isn’t ideal, the manager said.

-Meanwhile, Jon Lester continues to be a question in the playoff rotation plans even after responding Monday to concerns over his post-injury struggles this month with six impressive innings.
+Manager Joe Maddon sounded confident in Arrieta’s ability to progress and be ready for the playoffs.
+Meanwhile, left-hander Jon Lester continues to be a question in the playoff rotation plans despite responding Monday to concerns over his post-injury struggles with six impressive innings.

-“The guys that we have can pitch in big games in October and have done that for a long time,” Arriert said.
+“The guys that we have can pitch in big games in October and have done that for a long time,” Arrieta said.
 “Regardless of what the regular season stats are, we’ve got 3-4-plus guys that can go out there and really pitch well in October.
 I think we’ve shown that.”

 Follow me on Twitter @GDubCub